 The Michigan Economic Development Corporation and Poggemeyer Design Group, Inc. partnered with the City of Swartz Creek to create a unified brand as part of the RRC certification program.
 The plan includes a logo, design standards, branding for city signage, digital media, and more.
-The plan also developed the tag line: Swartz Creek, Where Friendships Last Forever.
+The plan also formalized the use of Swartz Creeks' informal tag line: Swartz Creek, Where Friendships Last Forever.